ThommesW75/Arbeitszeitanalyse/Python-App/README.md

 This directory contains the Python script for the core application logic.

-Current Version: 1.4
+Current Version: 1.5

 Features

     Calculates worked hours dynamically based on start and end times.

-    Analyzes data from a flexible, in-script data source designed to be easily replaced by a database.
+    Analyzes data from a flexible, in-script data source.

-    Categorizes employees based on their working hours (overtime, undertime, 10h+ violations).
+    Categorizes employees for 10h+ violations and overtime/undertime.

+    Runs as a persistent, interactive service that can be re-triggered without restarting.

+    Logs technical events (start, finish, errors) to both the console and a persistent file for easy monitoring.

-    Prints a summary report to the console.
+    Prints a clean, user-facing summary report to the console, separate from technical logs.

-    Code is structured with separate functions for data loading and calculation for better maintainability.
+Changes in v1.5

+    Service-Oriented Architecture: The script has been refactored to run as a persistent service instead of a one-shot execution.
+A main while loop was added to keep the application alive and allow for interactive re-analysis, making it suitable for containerized operation.

+    Professional Logging: Implemented a robust logging system using Python's built-in logging module.
+Technical status messages are now logged with timestamps and levels to both the console (for docker logs) and a persistent file, separating them cleanly from the user-facing report.

+    Code Modularization: The core analysis logic was moved into a dedicated run_analysis() function to improve code structure and readability within the new main loop.

 Changes in v1.4